RAF Bentwaters: Post-war RAF use (1945-46)

-USAF use
+USAF use (1951-1993)

 Control of Bentwaters was transferred to the United States Air Force on 16 March 1951 by the Ministry of Defence, and the United States Air Forces in Europe (USAFE) designated it a primary installation of HQ USAFE on 7 September 1951.
 Bentwaters was to play a key role in the defence of Western Europe during the Cold War when large numbers of USAF aircraft were assigned as part of the air arm of NATO.

 On 16 March 1951, the USAF 7506th Air Support Group was assigned to Bentwaters.
 Their mission was to bring the facility up to NATO standards.
 During most of 1951 and 1952 USAF construction upgraded the operational facilities, as well as the construction of support facilities.
 Early USAF units at Bentwaters were as follows: